This is one of the simplest and most affordable ways to invest your money

 What is Betterment?

-Betterment is a popular financial robo-advisor, with roughly AUD$5.23 billion under management.
-It is an automated investment platform that uses MPT (Modern Portfolio Theory) to create a diversified portfolio that aims to minimise risks while outperforming the market over the long run.
+Betterment is a popular financial robo-advisor, with roughly $4 billion under management.
+It is an automated investment platform that uses MPT (Modern Portfolio Theory) to create a diversified portfolio that aims to minimize risks while outperforming the market over the long run.

 Why use Betterment?